rohitsingh889/Weather-Data-Pipeline-on-AWS/README.md

 ✔ Call Open-Meteo API using `requests`
 ✔ Fetch previous day’s data dynamically
-✔ Preserve raw JSON response
+✔ Preserve raw JSON responses
-✔ Upload directly to S3 Bronze layer using `boto3`
+✔ Upload directly to the S3 Bronze layer using `boto3`

 All source Python scripts are stored in the **same configured DAG location inside the Dockerized Airflow environment**, ensuring consistent execution and simplified orchestration.